John Storrs (architect): Career

 After hearing a lecture by Oregon architect Pietro Belluschi, Storrs moved to Portland, Oregon, in 1954 after practicing in Fairfield, Connecticut, for a few years.
 In Portland, he got his big break when he received the commission for the Portland Garden Club in the Goose Hollow area of Southwest in 1956.
 Storrs next big project came in 1959 when he designed the Lumber Industry Pavilion at the Oregon Centennial.
 The wood hyperbolic paraboloids were destroyed in 1962 by the Columbus Day Storm.
 He designed a similar one, Marineland at Pier 99, located along Interstate 5 near the Washington border.
+The upper level and hyperbolic paraboloid roof of Marineland at Pier 99, formerly known as the Totem Pole Marina, located at 1415 North Pier 99 Street, was demolished in July 2023.

-Other projects designed by Storrs include the Oregon College of Art & Craft, Lake Oswego's Lakeridge High School, the World Forestry Center at Washington Park in Portland, St. Mary's Catholic Church in Corvallis, Central Catholic High School in Portland, and Congregation Ahavath Achim, among others.
+Other projects designed by Storrs include the Oregon College of Art & Craft, Lake Oswego's Lakeridge High School, the World Forestry Center at Washington Park in Portland, St. Mary's Catholic Church in Corvallis, Central Catholic High School in Portland, the Mazama Lodge, and Congregation Ahavath Achim, among others.
 He also designed Sokol Blosser Winery's original tasting room in 1977, with his final project as a conversion of a closed mattress factory into the John's Landing Water Tower building with retail and office space.
 Storrs' most notable design is the Salishan Lodge resort at Gleneden Beach, Oregon, along the Oregon Coast.